CEEMS Exporter

 Collectors

-The following collectors are supported by Prometheus exporter and they can be configured from CLI arguments as briefed below:
+The following collectors are supported by the Prometheus exporter and they can be configured from CLI arguments as briefed below:

 Slurm collector